shaik1002/biggitlabbomb/doc/user/project/integrations/webhook_events.md

 - A commit is added in the source branch.
 - All threads are resolved on the merge request.

-Merge request events can be triggered even if the `changes` field is empty.
-Webhook receivers should always inspect the content of the `changes` field for the actual changes in a merge request.

 The available values for `object_attributes.action` in the payload are:

 - `open`